KevinGreene/surrealanalysis.com/content/post/building-games-with-squib-pt-1.md

 To start, we need to have Ruby and Bundler installed.
 If you don't have either installed, you can install Ruby by following the directions on the [website](https://www.ruby-lang.org/en/downloads/).
 After Ruby is installed, run `gem install bundler` from the command line, and we're good to go!

 Now that we have the prerequisites installed, we need a game to build.
-We're going to start simple by building a custom themed triange deck, sometimes known as a [Pairs](http://cheapass.com/node/142) deck based on the game by James Ernest and Paul Peterson.
+We're going to start simple by building a custom themed triangle deck, sometimes known as a [Pairs](http://cheapass.com/node/142) deck based on the game by James Ernest and Paul Peterson.
 To understand what types of games work well with this deck, I'd recommend reading [The Pairs Companion PDF](http://cheapass.com/sites/default/files/PairsCompanionBook.Scaffolding)

 ## Scaffolding